loading spinner

 5. Focus on Emotional Self-Care

 You don’t need to overhaul your life in these first 30 days.
-What you need is consistent, low-pressure emotional support.
+What you need is consistent, low-pressure emotional support to stabilize your nervous system.
+This phase is about gentle preservation rather than high-performance, allowing your mind to quiet the internal noise.

 Build emotional routines that include:

-• Limiting inputs that drain you (toxic media, critical voices)
+• Limiting inputs that drain you: Distancing yourself from toxic media, doom-scrolling, or critical voices.

-This isn’t about productivity.
-It’s about restoring safety and creating space to breathe, feel, and begin again.
+This isn’t about productivity or meeting external expectations.
+It’s about restoring safety and creating the necessary space to breathe, feel, and begin again with renewed clarity and strength.

 Phase 2: Rebuild (Days 31–60)